2019 Commencement: 'You Are My Family,' Student Speaker Says

-Referencing Ken Kesey's Sometimes a Great Nation, Interim President David Amberg told the graduates, "Although many of you may share majors and experiences, your journeys have been completely unique, just like no creek's path can be superimposed on another.
+Referencing Ken Kesey's Sometimes a Great Notion, Interim President David Amberg told the graduates, "Although many of you may share majors and experiences, your journeys have been completely unique, just like no creek's path can be superimposed on another.
 Now, collectively, today you will leave ESF, the class of 2019, as a 'great clan marshalling into an army, rallying, swelling, marching to battle' to make a difference in the world, to Improve Our World."

 During the ceremony Dr. Bernard Amadei, Distinguished Professor and professor of civil engineering at the University of Colorado at Boulder and founding president of Engineers Without Borders - USA (EWB) and the co-founder of the Engineers Without Borders-International network, was presented with an Honorary Degree.